 Jobs at Area Agencies on Aging

 Those seeking to work directly with seniors or on senior programs may want to investigate employment opportunities in the 52 Area Agencies on Aging (AAAs) that provide services to our senior citizens at the local level.
-Thirty of these AAAs are "public" agencies, which mean their employees are county staff whose employment procedures fall under the State Civil Service Commission.
+Twenty-eight of these AAAs are "public" agencies, which mean their employees are county staff whose employment procedures fall under the State Civil Service Commission.
 The remaining AAAs are private, non-profit entities or they have their own merit-based system with individualized hiring and promotion policies.
 Aging Care Manager 1 and 2 are the most widely used jobs in the AAAs, but clerical, administrative and supervisory employees work there as well.
 For information on job opportunities within the Area Agencies on Aging, please refer to the Area Agency on Aging website for a listing of their addresses and telephone numbers.

 You can find information on open civil service exams for jobs used by civil-service covered AAAs on the State Civil Service Commission’s website at www.scsc.state.pa.us.
 Click on the “Job Seekers” tab toward the top of the page.
 You will see a Summary of Open Civil Service Examinations.
 Click on “Social and Employment Services” and you will find information on open exams for local government jobs such as Aging Case Aides, Aging Care Managers, Aging Program Assessors and Aging Care Management Supervisors.